tector/map/README.md

+ATTENTION: This repository is deprecated and not maintained anymore.

 Nouron Galaxy Map
 =================

-Nouron Galaxy Map is a javascript generated dynamic 2d map for browsergames
+Nouron Galaxy Map is a javascript generated dynamic 2d map for browsergames.

 Requirements
 ------------